Skip to content

 Yes, it supports regeneration and strengthens the skin barrier.

-Does parchment leather require special care?
+Does parchment skin require special care?

 Yes, regenerating and moisturizing care works best.